A view over to Trotanoy from a neighboring vineyard, Gombaude Guillot - November 2021

 Tasted in March 2020.
 You look at 2005 and 2000 on the same flight and compare both to this one (2010).
 2000 was slightly less intense than 2010, and 2005 had less fine tannin than 2010.
 The truth is that they were similar and had the same fantastic quality all three!
 Stand A.

 Tasted in March 2020.
 100% Merlot.
 Tasted blind with 2010 (Grand Vin), 2005, and 2000.
-Very aromatic nose of black cherries/blueberries, straightforward wine, dark chocolate, and cocoa scent, focused and well-balanced.
-Silky texture and smooth lingering finish.
-Drinks exceptionally well right now.
+It has a very aromatic nose of black cherries/blueberries, is straightforward with dark chocolate and cocoa scent, and is focused and well-balanced.
+Silky texture and smooth, lingering finish.
+It drinks exceptionally well right now.
 Stand A.

 2009 95p

-Tasted in March 2020.
-It competed with 2015 and 1998 in the flight and was a challenging ride!
+Tasted in March 2020, it competed with 2015 and 1998 in the flight and was a challenging ride!
 These two vintages outdid it and felt a bit diluted compared with its competitors.
-Splendidly put together, very complex, and lengthy, but for me, it lacked a bit of excitement, fatness, and intensity of 2015 and 1998.
+It was splendidly put together, very complex, and lengthy, but for me, it lacked a bit of excitement, fatness, and intensity from 2015 and 1998.
 Stand A.

 2008 97p

-Tasted in March 2020.
-A clear winner of the flight.
-Very strong and concentrated with gobs of dark cherries and truffles, all controlled by acidity, high complexity, and depth.
-Refined and sophisticated with stupendous length.
-Stunningly sublime wine.
+Tasted in March 2020, it was a clear winner of the flight.
+It is very strong and concentrated, with gobs of dark cherries and truffles, all controlled by acidity, high complexity, and depth.
+It is refined and sophisticated, with stupendous length.
+It is a stunningly sublime wine.
 Stand A.

 2005 97p

-Tasted in March 2020.
-Fat, dense, powerful, cherry, an iron fist in the velvet glove, concentrated and intense, strong backbone, great complexity, and length.
-Long finish.
+I tasted it in March 2020.
+It was fat, dense, powerful, cherry, like an iron fist in a velvet glove, concentrated and intense, with a strong backbone, great complexity, and length.
+It had a long finish.
 So typical for the vintage!
 Stand A.

 2004 94p

-Tasted in March 2020.
-So typical for the vintage with a tannic profile, tightness, strong iron structure, and copious cherry fruit with a truffy scent.
-A very balanced wine, which needs more than ten years to soften.
+I tasted it in March 2020.
+It is so typical for the vintage: it has a tannic profile, tightness, a strong iron structure, and copious cherry fruit with a truffy scent.
+It is a very balanced wine that needs more than ten years to soften.
 The future is more than bright.
 Stand A.

 2001 95p

 Tasted in March 2020.
-This bottle and 2004 and 2008 were purchased from a very reliable wine shop in mid-France; bottles came directly to it from Ets.
+This bottle, as well as 2004 and 2008, were purchased from a very reliable wine shop in mid-France; bottles came directly to it from Ets.
 Jean-Pierre Moueix and were stored in perfect condition.
 Aromatic with a splendid intensity of black fruit and cherries.
 Sophisticated and elegant, delicious, and very potent with great complexity.
 Silky texture.
-Many years to go.
+There are many years to go.
 Delightful effort.
 Stand A.

 2000 98p

-Tasted in March 2020.
+I tasted it in March 2020.
 It was a great bottle from a magnificent vintage.
-Competed with Trotanoy 2010, Esperance de Trotanoy 2010, and Trotanoy 2005 in the same flight.
-Incredibly exciting to compare some of Bordeaux's most exceptional vintages to date!
+In the same flight, it competed with Trotanoy 2010, Esperance de Trotanoy 2010, and Trotanoy 2005.
+It was incredible and exciting to compare some of Bordeaux's most exceptional vintages to date!
 This wine was super confident, dressed in truffles and black cherries, extraordinarily refined and sophisticated, and had a strong backbone, significant depth, great complexity, and length.
 Stand A-A/B.

 1998 98p